CaptainN/SignalsLite.js/README.md

 '''Namespaces'''

 Namespace support is modeled after jQuery event namespacing.
 This is great because it allows you to remove listeners even when you don't have access to a reference of the listener function, as in cases where an anonymous function was added, or the listener was added in another scope or closure.
-Namespaces are property based, just like signals themselves.
-To create a namespace, register a namespace using the namespace node:
+In SignalsLite.js, namespaces are property based, just like signals themselves.
+To create a namespace, register a namespace using the ns node:

 ```Javascript
 var signaled = new SignalLite();